 Spinal stenosis from degenerative disc disease is a contributory factor to central and foraminal stenosis when the vertebrae become very close together.
 However, symptomatic stenosis from DDD is rare, unless there are other contributing factors.

 Spinal stenosis from a herniated disc is a common source of temporary stenosis.
 This soft tissue based stenosis is usually easier to treat conservatively than bone-induced canal narrowing, although recurrences are far more common after surgical intervention.

 Spinal stenosis from spinal curvature may result from extreme abnormal front to back curvatures, such as hyperlordosis and hyperkyphosis.

-Related Conditions to the Causes of Spinal Stenosis
+Related Conditions to Spinal Stenosis

 Here are some of the other issues which can occur due to spinal stenosis or have some relationship to the stenosis condition: